angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 Game 2, my opponent and I both mulled to 6, and my opponent came out with a plan to just race me with a fast Marit Lage.
 This is one game where :card[Lim-Dul's Vault] found me a win where :card[Personal Tutor] wouldn't.
 By Patrick's third end-step, he had assembled the combo.
-I cast :card[Lim-Dul's Vault] then, holding :card[Brainstorm], cycler, and :card[Lotus Petal], and land in hand.
+I cast :card[Lim-Dûl's Vault] then, holding :card[Brainstorm], cycler, and :card[Lotus Petal], and land in hand.
 After paying 10 life (so looking through practically my entire deck!)
 I was able to find a Vault pile that would win the game for me in :card[Stifle],